tongqqiu/kafka-fast/README.md

 kafka-clj
 ==========

-fast kafka library for any JVM language implemented in clojure
+Fast kafka library for any JVM language implemented in clojure

 The documentation contains examples in both clojure and java.
 From the Java APIs you can use Scala, JRuby, Groovy etc.